ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 # + unsubscribeOnShutdown - This flag notifies whether or not to initiate unsubscription when the service is shutting down
 # + httpConfig - The configuration for the hub client used to interact with the discovered/specified hub
 # + discoveryConfig - HTTP client configurations for resource discovery
+# + servicePath - The generated service-path if the service-path is not provided.
+This is auto-generated at the compile-time
 public type SubscriberServiceConfiguration record {|
     string|[string, string] target?;
     int leaseSeconds?;